Waldhausen Additivity: Classical and Quasicategorical

-\begin{example} [D. Gepner] If $\mathcal{C}$ is a (classical) Waldhausen category in which the weak equivalences are not the isomorphisms, then one may construct a Waldhausen quasicategory $\calc'$ with the same $K$-theory as $\calc$, though this Waldhausen quasicategory is not simply $N\calc$.
+\begin{example}[Sketch of a Suggestion by D. Gepner] If $\mathcal{C}$ is a classical Waldhausen category in which the weak equivalences are not the isomorphisms, then one may construct a Waldhausen quasicategory $\calc'$ with the same $K$-theory as $\calc$, though this Waldhausen quasicategory is not simply $N\calc$.
 Let $\calc'$ be the localization\footnote{See \cite[page 168]{JoyalQuadern}.
 Here this means the localization quasicategory $\calc'$ in the sense of a map $N\calc \to \calc'$ which takes the morphisms of $w\calc$ to equivalences in $\calc'$ in a universal way.
-This does not require the stronger sense of localization in terms of a fully faithful right adjoint as Lurie does in \cite[Section 5.2.7]{LurieHigherToposTheory}.} of $N\calc$ with respect to $N(w\calc)$, and let $co\calc'$ be the smallest 1-full subquasicategory of $\calc'$ which contains the cofibrations of $\calc$ and the equivalences of $\calc'$.
-A morphism of $\calc'$ is a concatenation of morphisms in $\calc$ and formally inverted morphisms of $w \calc$, while a 1-morphism of $co \calc'$ is a concatenation of cofibrations in $\calc$ and formally inverted morphisms of $w \calc$ (to see this, one uses that fact that $\tau_1\calc'$ is an equivalent category to $(\tau_1N\calc)[(Nw\calc)^{-1}])$.
+This does not require the stronger sense of localization in terms of a fully faithful right adjoint as Lurie does in \cite[Section 5.2.7]{LurieHigherToposTheory}.} of $N\calc$ with respect to $N(w\calc)$, and let $co\calc'$ be the smallest 1-full sub quasicategory\footnote{We propose one should also require $co\calc'$ to be closed under the homotopy relation, and adjust the rest of the sketch appropriately.} of $\calc'$ which contains the cofibrations of $\calc$ and the equivalences of $\calc'$.
+A morphism of $\calc'$ is a concatenation of morphisms in $\calc$ and formally inverted morphisms of $w \calc$, while a 1-morphism of $co \calc'$ is a concatenation of cofibrations in $\calc$ and formally inverted morphisms of $w \calc$ (to see this, one uses that fact that $\tau_1\calc'$ is an equivalent category to $(\tau_1N\calc)[Nw\calc)^{-1}])$.
 By construction, axioms \ref{def:Waldhausen_quasicat:(i)} and \ref{def:Waldhausen_quasicat:(ii)} of Definition~\ref{def:Waldhausen_quasicat} hold.
 For \ref{def:Waldhausen_quasicat:(iii)}, if we have a diagram of the form $\bullet \leftarrow \bullet \rightarrowtail \bullet$ then we can construct an $m \times n$ grid of pushout squares, one row at a time, using pushouts along cofibrations in $\calc$ and Lemma~\ref{lem:pushout_along_equivalence}.
 A composite exists and is a pushout square.
 The composite edge across from the cofibration is also a cofibration by the description above.
-The $K$-theory of $\calc'$, which we define below, is the same as the $K$-theory of $\calc$ by a quasicategorical analogue of Waldhausen's Fibration Theorem. \end{example}
+Under appropriate hypotheses, the $K$-theory of $\calc'$, which we define below, is the same as the $K$-theory of $\calc$ by a quasicategorical analogue of Waldhausen's Fibration Theorem. \end{example}